 - 1. Copying or allowing another student to copy a test, paper, project or performance. - 2.
 Using unauthorized materials during a test or quiz for example notes, formula lists, "cheat" sheets or electronic devices. - 3.
 Taking a test for someone else or permitting someone to take a test for you. - 4.
 Disseminating test materials. (ex.
-Texting a picture of a test or scantron) - 5.
-Students are advised that the use of artificial intelligence (AI) technologies is prohibited for completing assignments.
+Texting a picture of a test or scantron)

-PLAGIARISM: Plagiarism is taking someone else's words, including AI, and claiming them as one's own.
+PLAGIARISM: Plagiarism is taking someone else's words, including Artificial Intelligence (AI), and claiming them as one's own.
 Plagiarism includes, but is not limited to:

 - 1. Writing an essay or assignment that uses one person's work as a basis for another's.
 It may be word for word or changed somewhat, in order to appear original. - 2.
-Copying sentences, phrases, or terminology from a formal source without quotation marks and/or without giving appropriate documented credit.
+Copying sentences, phrases, or terminology from a formal source without quotation marks and/or without giving appropriate documented credit/citation.
 A formal source is anything in printed form that is published in books, pamphlets, magazines, newspapers, etc., or posted on reliable internet web sites. - 3.
 Representing as one's own another's artistic or scholarly works, such as musical compositions, computer programs, photographs, etc. - 4.
 Students who provide their work to others are at risk of their work being plagiarized.
+Additionally there may be consequences for any student who willingly allows others to use and/or copy their work.